Frequently Asked Questions

 A blood specimen will be collected from you.

 - You may be asked to donate a blood sample of up to 5 tubes (about 3 tablespoons).

 - If possible, we will use samples collected when you have a blood draw as part of your routine clinical care.

 In the future, as part of your routine care, your doctor may collect blood or tissue samples from you for testing as part of your medical care.
 After the tests for your medical care are completed, part of your samples may be left over.
 Normally these leftover samples would be thrown away.
-We are asking you to allow us to collect and store any leftover clinical samples in the Partners Biobank.
+We are asking you to allow us to collect and store any leftover clinical samples in the Mass General Brigham Biobank.
 This collection will not affect testing of your samples for medical purposes.

 We would like your permission to look at health information in your medical records.
 This will include your medical diagnoses, test results, and prescriptions.
 In the future we may review your medical records to update your health information.

 We will also ask you to complete a short questionnaire.
 This will take about 5-10 minutes.
 You may skip any questions you do not want to answer.
 Your responses will not change your medical care in any way.
-For example, the questionnaire will ask you about:
+For example, the questionnaire will ask you about::

 - Whether you smoke cigarettes or how much you exercise.